 Background

-Marking a hedgehog by glueing coloured or other identifying pieces of plastic tubing to some of their spines is typically done for research and conservation purposes.
+Marking a hedgehog by gluing coloured or other identifying pieces of plastic tubing to some of their spines is typically done for research and conservation purposes.
 This enables individual identification and subsequent monitoring of health, growth and behaviour.

 Plastic tubing is a preferred method because it is lightweight, non-toxic, and can be easily attached to the hedgehog's spines without causing discomfort or hindrance.
 It is a practical and humane way to achieve research and conservation goals.